bansallab/spatial_masking/README.md

 # Characterizing spatiotemporal trends in self-reported mask-wearing behavior in the United States

 This repository provides the data and source code for the following study: Juliana C Taube, Zachary Susswein, Shweta Bansal.
-"Characterizing spatiotemporal trends in self-reported mask-wearing behavior in the United States." (currently in peer review)
+"Characterizing spatiotemporal trends in self-reported mask-wearing behavior in the United States."
+The preprint is available at https://doi.org/10.1101/2022.07.19.22277821.

 ## How to use this resource
 To rerun the models and reproduce the figures, start by opening `covid_masking.Rproj`.
 From here, run the files in numerical order, starting with `6GENERATE-BIAS.r` if you don't have access to the individual data (see Individual Data below).
 Code will not run correctly if files are sourced out of order.